nginxinc/nginx-wiki/source/nginScript.rst

 For more details on compiling NGINX and third-party modules, please refer to http://nginx.org/en/docs/configure.html

-Section 3: Getting Started with NGINX JavaScript
+Section 3: Getting Started with nginScript
 ------------------------------------------------

-In the early-access release of NGINX JavaScript, you can do several things.
+In the early-access release of nginScript, you can do several things.

 Variables
 ^^^^^^^^^